Heat your spa pool to 40 degrees this year for free with waste oil Spa pool heater.

-We felt he pool needed a cover to try and keep the heat in, and insulate the pipes would also help.
+We felt the pool needed a cover to try and keep the heat in, and insulate the pipes would help.

 Examples of the Spa Pool Heater.
 If you would like a plan made up for on how to build this please get in contact via the email form on this website.

 The low lying spa pool heater.

 Heating spa pool via thermosyphon

 3-4 hours to 39-40C.
 And could be kept going on low once temperature has been achieved, to keep the heat up in the pool.